 There is normally a tight relationship between overall stock prices and CEO compensation.
-Some commentators draw on this regularity to claim that CEOs are being paid for their performance since, in their view, CEOs' goal is to raise stock prices.
+Some commentators draw on this regularity to claim that CEOs are being paid for their performance since, in their view, the goal of a CEO is to raise their company's stock price.

 However, the stock-CEO compensation relationship does not necessarily imply that CEOs are enjoying high and rising pay because their individual productivity is increasing (e.g., because they head larger firms, have adopted new technology, or for other reasons).
 CEO compensation often grows strongly when the overall stock market rises and individual firms' stock values rise along with it.
-This is a marketwide phenomenon, not one based in improved performance of individual firms.
+This is a marketwide phenomenon, not one based in the improved performance of individual firms.